0YJ/TomatoMAP/README.md

 git clone https://github.com/0YJ/EoC.git
 ```

--Put downloaded TomatoMAP into this repo
+- Put downloaded TomatoMAP into this repo

--Use our notebook and follow the guide, run through the cells.
+- Use our notebook and follow the guide, run through the cells.
 Finally you will get TomatoMAP-Cls, TomatoMAP-Det, TomatoMAP-Seg ready for training.

 Citation
 --------------